Civic Life, Moral Philosophy

 It is the price of entry.

 This principle is widely understood in ordinary commerce.
 A business that profits from public confidence is expected to disclose relevant information.
 Its practices, finances, and claims are open to lawful examination.
-This is not cruelty; it is how trust remains voluntary rather than manipulated.
+This is not disrespect or accusation of guilt; it is how trust remains voluntary rather than manipulated.

 The same logic applies to influence.